googleapis/google-cloud-java/README.md

 a higher priority.

 **Alpha**: Libraries defined at an Alpha quality level are still a work-in-progress and are more likely to get backwards-incompatible updates.
+Additionally, it's possible for Alpha libraries to get deprecated and deleted before ever being promoted to Beta or GA.

 Version Management
 ------------------